jonathanmei/ski-tnn/README.md

 #### 3) Length extrapolation

-After training, you can do a length extrapolation test by the following command, where length is the test length, e.g. 512, 1024,....:
+After training, you can do a length extrapolation test by the following command, replacing model architecture and sequence length as desired:

 ```
-bash length_extrapolation.sh tnn_v2_decay_99_pre length
+bash laxtnn/scripts/length_extrapolation.sh laxtnn_alm_tno_fd_3lyrs 4096
 ```